What is a Production Worker Helper?

 - Perform minor repairs to machines, such as replacing damaged or worn parts.

-Things a Production Worker Helper Should Know How to Do
+What a Production Worker Helper Should Know

 When polled, Production Worker Helpers say the following skills are most frequently used in their jobs: